linode/docs/docs/guides/development/javascript/typescript-decorators-introduction/index.md

 }
 {{</ file >}}

-To understand this, you need to know that the JavaScript's [`Object.seal()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/seal) method changes the `configurable` property descriptor of its parameter to `false`.
+JavaScript's [`Object.seal()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/seal) method changes the `configurable` property descriptor the object's parameter to `false`.
 That means you can’t delete any members of the object or extend the object with new members.
 The `Object.seal()` method doesn't affect the writability of the object; for that, you can instead use `Object.freeze()`.

 You can find more examples for method, accessor, property, and parameter decorators in the [TypeScript documentation](https://www.typescriptlang.org/docs/handbook/decorators.html#method-decorators).
 The usage of decorators in TypeScript is fairly advanced and uses the experimental `reflect-metadata` package.
 See [Metadata](https://www.typescriptlang.org/docs/handbook/decorators.html#metadata) for more information about the `reflect-metadata` library.